 • The instruction set architecture is also the machine description that a hardware designer must understand to design a correct implementation of the computer.

 ISA (cont.)

-- The instruction set architecture serves as the interface between software and hardware. - It provides the mechanism by which the software tells the hardware what should be done.
+- The instruction set architecture serves as the critical interface (abstraction) between software and hardware. - It provides the mechanism by which the software tells the hardware what should be done.

 ISA (cont.)